marcolatella/SecRetAddress/README.md

 make
 make check
 ```
-If the commands print "[+] Plugin Initializated", that means that all went well.
+If the commands print "[+] Plugin Initializated", that means that all went good.

 ## Test Plugin